marinade-finance/validator-bonds/packages/validator-bonds-cli/README.md

 1. Initialize a withdrawal request, which means creating an on-chain account (a ticket) informing the protected event system about the intention to withdraw funds.
 2. Only after the lockup period elapses — currently after 3 epochs — can one claim the withdrawal request and regain ownership of the funds held in the stake account.

-**NOTE:** The amount declared in the withdrawal request ticket account is no longer
+**WARNING:** The amount specified in the withdrawal request ticket account is no longer
-          considered as part of the funded bond amount.
+             counted as part of the funded bond amount.
+             When participating in bond auctions,
+             always verify the active stake recognized by the system using the `show-bond` CLI command.

+**NOTE:** The withdrawal request account remains on-chain until canceled.
+          See details and consequences in the section [Canceling Withdraw Request](#cancelling-withdraw-request

 To initialize the withdrawal request, one needs to define the maximum number of lamports that are requested to be withdrawn upon claiming.